cern-eos/eos/doc/using/tpc.rst

 Third Party Copy
 ================

-EOS Beryll and XRootD >=3.3.x supports native third party copy.
+EOS Beryl and XRootD >=3.3.x supports native third party copy.

 You can run a third party copy using the **xrdcp** command: